 BROKEN HILL REGION

 BPL has a number of project interests in the Broken Hill region and is actively expanding its exposure to this world class mineral province.
 The Thackaringa Cobalt Project is strategically located 25km south-west of Broken Hill, New South Wales, adjacent to the main transcontinental railway line.
 Mineralised outcrop extends for over 10km, with less than a quarter of this trend having been drill tested.
-The project is currently undergoing Pre-feasibility Studies.
-The Thackaringa Cobalt Project is under a Farm In and Royalty Agreement with Cobalt Blue Holdings Ltd (COB).
-COB can earn 100% of the project if it completes a 4 stage farm-in by committing $10.9 million project expenditure by 30 June 2020, and pays BPL $7.5 million in cash.
+The Thackaringa Cobalt Project is a Joint Venture with Cobalt Blue Holdings Ltd (COB) and is currently undergoing the planning phase for Bankable Feasibility Studies.
+COB has ceased earn-in at 70% of the project with BPL retaining 30% beneficial interest and 100% legal rights to the Thackaringa tenements.
 In addition, BPL will receive a 2% net smelter royalty on all cobalt produced from the Thackaringa tenements for the life of mine.
-BPL retains the base and precious metal exploration rights over the Thackaringa tenements, where it is actively exploring for Broken Hill (Pb-Zn-Ag) style mineralisation.
+BPL retains base and precious metal exploration rights over the tenements, where it is actively exploring for Broken Hill (Pb-Zn-Ag) style mineralisation.
 Cobalt is a necessary metal for the production of the latest generation, high density Lithium-ion batteries.
 Due to its high run-time properties, the use of cobalt has risen dramatically as portable Li-ion battery usage accelerates and electric vehicles become a reality